kumaradityag/barebones-llm-chat/README.md

 This makes it so queries to `localhost:5000` on the node actually go to your local computer.

-Then, just run `api.py` on your computer and open up `index.py` in your browser.
+Then, just run `api.py` on your computer and open up the IP address in your browser.

 In this way, you could also just host everything on the same node, without the need for tunnels.
 You could run the LLM, the API, as well as some other in-training agent that now has access to the LLM.